🍇

 Key Facts

-• Founded 1994 by Yiannis Paraskevopoulos (PhD in enology from the University of Bordeaux III) and Leon Karatsalos, both graduates of the Agricultural University of Athens; the Nemea winery was built in 1997 in the heart of estate vineyards at Koutsi village.
+• Founded 1994 by Yiannis Paraskevopoulos (PhD in oenology, University of Bordeaux) and Leon Karatsalos, both graduates of the Agricultural University of Athens; the Nemea winery was built in 1997 in the heart of estate vineyards at Koutsi village.

-• Calcareous chalky soils with excellent natural drainage encourage deep root development and naturally moderate vine vigour; cool Mediterranean climate at the Koutsi elevation promotes gradual, balanced ripening of the late-ripening Agiorgitiko variety.
+• Calcareous chalky soils with excellent natural drainage encourage deep root development and naturally moderate vine vigour; the cool semi-mountainous climate with strong diurnal swings supports gradual ripening of the late-ripening Agiorgitiko variety.

-• Winemaking centres on indigenous yeast fermentation in temperature-controlled stainless steel, 25-day extended maceration, gravity-flow handling throughout, and 12 months in French oak barrels; bottled with no fining or filtration; certified vegan and vegetarian-friendly.
+• Gaia Estate winemaking: indigenous yeast fermentation in temperature-controlled stainless steel, 25-day extended maceration, malolactic and 12 months of aging in new 225-litre French oak barrels from Nevers and Allier forests, bottled without fining or filtration.

 Gaia Wines was founded in 1994 by Yiannis Paraskevopoulos and Leon Karatsalos, two agricultural-university-trained Greek wine professionals who set out to build a modern Greek fine-wine project anchored on indigenous varieties.
-Paraskevopoulos holds a PhD in enology from the University of Bordeaux III, with the formal scientific viticulture and oenology training that grounds the project's modern winemaking approach, and Karatsalos brings agricultural expertise from the Agricultural University of Athens.
-The two cofounders structured Gaia as a two-estate project from the outset: the Nemea winery, built in 1997 in the heart of estate vineyards at Koutsi village, anchors the producer's red-wine identity around the Agiorgitiko grape, while a separate Santorini cellar anchors the white-wine identity around Assyrtiko.
-The 1994 founding placed Gaia at the leading edge of the modern Greek wine renaissance, contemporaneous with the founding cohort of contemporary Nemea anchors that included Domaine Skouras (founded 1986) and predated the Tselepos family's later Driopi expansion (founded 2003).
+Paraskevopoulos holds a PhD in oenology from the University of Bordeaux, providing the formal scientific viticulture and winemaking training that grounds the project's contemporary approach, while Karatsalos contributed agronomic expertise from the Agricultural University of Athens where both men trained.
+The two cofounders structured Gaia as a two-estate project from the outset: a Nemea winery anchored on the Agiorgitiko grape, and a separate Santorini cellar anchored on Assyrtiko.
+The Nemea facility was completed in 1997 in the heart of estate vineyards at Koutsi village, with the producer's red-wine identity built around Nemea PDO and the wider Peloponnese.
+Production has grown from a debut of 9,800 bottles in 1994 to more than 350,000 bottles today across both cellars, placing Gaia among the more visible Greek estates internationally.
+Paraskevopoulos is widely cited as a leading voice in the country's contemporary winemaking renaissance, contributing to broader Greek industry initiatives alongside his work on the estate.

-• Yiannis Paraskevopoulos (PhD enology, University of Bordeaux III) and Leon Karatsalos (Agricultural University of Athens) cofounded Gaia Wines in 1994.
+• Yiannis Paraskevopoulos (PhD in oenology, University of Bordeaux) and Leon Karatsalos (Agricultural University of Athens) cofounded Gaia Wines in 1994.

-• The Nemea winery was built in 1997 in the heart of estate vineyards at Koutsi village, anchoring the producer's red-wine identity around 100 percent Agiorgitiko PDO Nemea.
+• The Nemea winery was built in 1997 in the heart of estate vineyards at Koutsi village, anchoring the producer's red-wine identity around Agiorgitiko.

-• Two-estate project from the outset: Nemea (Agiorgitiko) and a separate Santorini cellar (Assyrtiko); the dual-island-and-mainland footprint defines the producer's Greek-variety scope.
+• Two-estate project from the outset: Nemea (Agiorgitiko) and a separate Santorini cellar (Assyrtiko), giving the producer a dual-island and mainland footprint.

-The Nemea estate covers seven hectares within the Koutsi subzone of Nemea PDO at approximately 550 metres of elevation, placing the vineyard within the heart of the limestone-rich semi-mountainous subzone band that critics commonly cite as the appellation's structural and aromatic sweet spot.
+The Nemea estate covers seven hectares within the Koutsi subzone of Nemea PDO at approximately 550 metres of elevation, placing the vineyard within the semi-mountainous band that critics often cite as the appellation's quality core.
 Soils across the estate are calcareous and chalky with excellent natural drainage, conditions that encourage deep root development and naturally moderate vine vigour, supporting concentration without forcing excessive cropping.
-The cool Mediterranean climate at the Koutsi elevation, with strong diurnal temperature variation between warm days and cool nights, promotes gradual, balanced ripening of the late-ripening Agiorgitiko variety and preserves the natural acidity that anchors the wines' structural integrity.
-Some of the estate's oldest parcels carry vines exceeding 50 years of age and are reserved for the flagship Gaia Estate cuvée, where the old-vine concentration meets extended-maceration winemaking to produce one of the appellation's most cellarworthy modern bottlings.
-Hand-harvesting takes place at optimal ripeness, typically in early September, with the timing reflecting the cool Koutsi terroir's slower ripening cycle relative to the appellation's lower-altitude valley villages.
+The cool climate at this elevation, with strong diurnal temperature variation between warm days and cooler nights, promotes gradual ripening of the late-ripening Agiorgitiko variety and preserves the natural acidity that anchors the wines' structural integrity.
+Some of the estate's oldest parcels carry vines exceeding 50 years of age and are reserved for the flagship Gaia Estate cuvée, where old-vine concentration meets extended-maceration winemaking.
+Hand-harvesting takes place at optimal ripeness, with timing reflecting the cool Koutsi terroir's slower ripening cycle relative to the appellation's lower-altitude valley villages.
+The Nemea cellar itself has a total capacity of 3,060 hectolitres and is equipped for parcel-by-parcel vinification.

-• Seven-hectare single-vineyard estate at approximately 550 metres of elevation in Koutsi, within the limestone-rich semi-mountainous subzone of Nemea PDO.
+• Seven-hectare single estate at approximately 550 metres of elevation in Koutsi, within the limestone-rich semi-mountainous subzone of Nemea PDO.

-• Cool Mediterranean climate with strong diurnal variation promotes gradual, balanced ripening of late-ripening Agiorgitiko; harvest typically begins in early September.
+• Cool climate with strong diurnal variation promotes gradual ripening of late-ripening Agiorgitiko; oldest parcels exceed 50 years of age.

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-• 25-day extended maceration extracts deep colour, tannin structure, and aromatic complexity from thick-skinned Agiorgitiko berries; central to Gaia Estate's structural backbone.
+• 25-day extended maceration extracts colour, tannin structure, and aromatic complexity from thick-skinned Agiorgitiko berries.

 WINE WITH SETH APP